patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![CodeBuild list project](/04-ContinuousDelivery/images/codebuild_test_project_new.png)

+Now scroll down to the bottom of the page and click on **Start build**

 The build phase might take a while to finish.
 Once it has completed, you should be able to go into the **Phase details** tab and see all the phases as `Succeeded`.

 ![CodeBuild Status Succeeded](/04-ContinuousDelivery/images/codebuild_succeeded.png)